 Resolute Trudeau supporters’ reactions fall into two broad camps.
 Many who argue that Trudeau remains the best person to lead Canada point to the Conservatives and their leader Andrew Scheer, who made homophobic comments as recently as 2005 and whose campaign manager has ties to a far-right Islamophobic media outlet.
 Although Scheer is Trudeau’s chief rival in this election, left-of-center Canadian voters have the choice to vote for two other national parties, the Green Party, led by Elizabeth May, and the New Democratic Party, led by Jagmeet Singh.
 And, as one pollster recently noted, disillusioned Trudeau supporters are not likely to vote for the Conservatives.
 According to a research firm cited by Reuters, “Almost none of the soft Liberal support is interested in tipping to the Conservatives.
 Any Liberal scandal doesn’t significantly increase Conservative support, but would go to the NDP or Greens.”
 In recent years, the NDP has shown that it is a viable, national party, winning 103 of 308 ridings (electoral districts) in 2011 and serving as the official opposition in Parliament from 2011 to 2015.
 The point here is not that the Greens or NDP have a realistic chance of forming a majority government, but that if Justin Trudeau won’t resign, Canadian voters do have other choices in their ridings when they cast their votes on October 21.
 Canada’s multi-party system thus invalidates arguments that a vote against Trudeau will necessarily usher in an era of Conservative rule — unlike the party system in the United States, where no viable third party exists and therefore a vote against one party necessarily helps the other party.

-This brings us to the second argument advanced by some Canadians – that Canada is not the United States, does not have the same history of racism, and thus does not have the same history of blackface.
+This brings us to the second argument advanced by some Canadians – that Canada is not the United States, does not have the same history of racism, and thus does not have the same connections to the history of blackface.
 One of the men photographed with Trudeau at the 2001 event went so far as to declare Trudeau’s brownface “definitely not a racist act,” adding that the “Arabian Nights” gala “was a good party, we had fun.”

-However, the relatively small number of black people in Canada, the absence of chattel slavery in Canadian history, and the progress the federal government has made in repairing its relationship with Indigenous people do not absolve Canada or its prime minister of racism towards people of color.
+However, the relatively small number of Black people in Canada, the absence of chattel slavery in Canadian history, and the progress the federal government has made in repairing its relationship with Indigenous people do not absolve Canada or its prime minister of racism towards people of color.

 First, Canada had slavery, too.
 The historian Afua Cooper documents the story of a slave named Angélique who was found guilty of starting a fire in Montreal before being tortured and killed in 1734.
-Acknowledging this fact doesn’t equate the relatively limited incidence of slavery in Canada with the institutionalized slavery of the plantation-based, nineteenth-century, southern U.S. economy, but it does suggest that Canada had a more complex relationship with slavery and its legacies than many Canadians realize.
+Acknowledging this fact doesn’t equate the relatively limited incidence of slavery in Canada with the institutionalized slavery of the plantation-based, nineteenth-century, southern US economy, but it does suggest that Canada had a more complex relationship with slavery and its legacies than many Canadians realize.

 Second, blackface was a demeaning, dehumanizing, racist part of popular culture that transcended the United States, where it began in the 1830s, and was popular in Canada in the nineteenth and twentieth centuries.
-As the historian Rhae Lynn Barnes explains, blackface minstrelsy caricatured African Americans, reinforcing the color line between African Americans and the white audience members who laughed as white actors performed “exaggerated African inspired plantation dances” and “dialect songs.” in blackface.
+As the historian Rhae Lynn Barnes explains, blackface minstrelsy caricatured African Americans, reinforcing the color line between African Americans and the white audience members who laughed as white actors performed “exaggerated African inspired plantation dances” and “dialect songs” in blackface.
 Minstrelsy also brought songs like “Oh!
 Susanna” to American audiences.
 As Barnes explains in this interview with Democracy Now, “Oh!
 Susanna,” written by American minstrel song composer Stephen Foster, tells the story of “an African American slave who is separated from his family forcibly in the internal slave market, desperately trying to get back to his family.”
-And blackface minstrelsy was not confined to the United States.
+Blackface minstrelsy was not confined to the United States.
 As Ryerson University Professor Cheryl Thompson has written, “American and British minstrel acts… performed on stages in western, central, and eastern Canada” as early as the 1850s.
 Prestigious Toronto theaters hosted blackface performances – which were attended by “the city’s Anglo elite” – from the late 1800s through the 1950s.
-And the French Canadian composer Calixa Lavallée, who wrote the Canadian national anthem “O Canada,” regularly wore blackface to perform minstrelsy.
+The French Canadian composer Calixa Lavallée, who wrote the Canadian national anthem “O Canada,” regularly wore blackface to perform minstrelsy.

 Third, while Canada has historically claimed a smaller proportion of black citizens than the United States, according to the 2011 census, 19.1% of Canadians identify themselves as members of visible minority groups (people of color).
-The three largest visible minority groups are South Asians, Chinese, and Blacks.
-South Asians – people from such countries as India, Pakistan, and Sri Lanka – constitute 4.8% of the Canadian population, while Blacks constitute 2.9% of the total population.
+The three largest visible minority groups are South Asian, Chinese, and Black.
+South Asians – people from such countries as India, Pakistan, and Sri Lanka – constitute 4.8% of the Canadian population, while Black people constitute 2.9% of the total population.
 These statistics underline the severity of Trudeau’s dabbling in blackface and brownface.
-Moreover, in 2001, when Trudeau attended a Vancouver school gala in brownface, South Asians constituted 8% of the population of Vancouver.
+Moreover, in 2001, when Trudeau attended a Vancouver school gala in brownface, South Asian people constituted 8% of the population of Vancouver.
 The future prime minister’s use of brownface was not an anomalous throwback to an antiquated practice that could only hurt or demean people from another country with a more troubling history of racism.
 Rather, Trudeau’s use of brownface was an insult to people who constituted a relatively large minority within Canada, and within the city where Trudeau, the son of Canada’s most admired prime minister, lived a life of uncommon privilege in 2001.

 Trudeau’s history of wearing brown- and blackface would be obscene for any Canadian politician.
 The fact that Trudeau wore blackface not once but thrice makes it worse, as does the fact that Trudeau was a well-educated, privileged man who should have known better, especially when he wore blackface in Vancouver at age 29.
 But what makes this story even more difficult to grapple with is that Trudeau was not part of a generation in which this was common.
-Blackface went from being a widely practiced form of popular culture in North America in the 1950s to an unacceptable, no-longer-tolerated, recognized-as-racist relic by the 1980s and 1990s, when Trudeau wore blackface as a teenager and young adult.
+Blackface went from being a widely practiced form of popular culture in North America in the 1950s to an unacceptable, recognized-as-racist relic by the 1980s and 1990s, when Trudeau wore blackface as a teenager and young adult.

 For scholarly examinations of Harry Belafonte’s activism, see film historian Steven J. Ross’s Hollywood Left and Right: How Stars Shaped American Politics, and historian Emilie Raymond’s Stars for Freedom: Hollywood, Black Celebrities, and the Civil Rights Movement.